opentelekomcloud-docs/data-warehouse-service/umn/source/service_overview/gaussdbdws_access.rst

 -  GaussDB(DWS) clients

    Access the cluster database using GaussDB(DWS) clients.
-For details, see Connecting to Clusters" in the *Data Warehouse Service (DWS) User Guide*.
+For details, see "Connecting to a Cluster" in the *Data Warehouse Service (DWS) User Guide*.

--  Open-source PostgreSQL clients

-   The following lists compatible open-source clients:

-   -  PostgreSQL psql 9.2.4 or later

-      For more information, see https://www.postgresql.org/.

-   -  pgadmin

-      For more information, see https://www.pgadmin.org/.

-   -  dbeaver

-      For more information, see https://dbeaver.jkiss.org/download/.

 -  JDBC and ODBC API calling